This article is patron-supported. Click to become a patron today.

 He paused for effect.
 “The Koran.”
 His tone was triumphant.
 Scored you big, right?

 “Do you know the Koran?”
 Benny asked, cutting me off.
-I dropped the blazer over a rack, and grabbed my jacket.
+I dropped the blazer over a rack.
 “You know the Koran or no?”
 He was getting impatient.